kdc898/auto-save-backup/README.md

 6/18/26: Added functionality to save only when there are changes to the watched file, and create iterative backups as savepoints for digital art.
 Currently set to 2 backup files without any option for variation.

 6/25/26: Updated to make the number of iterative save copies variable.
 Added helper function to name backup files by adding a numeral before the file type extension.
+Time between save checks is now variable.